If (Janet Jackson song): Legacy

 The song was applauded as a "sweaty, sexy dance workout" which "still holds up" twenty years after its premiere.
 Slant Magazine ranked "If" as the twenty-second best song of the nineties, saying the "dance rock" song "found Miss Jackson asserting her right to have an orgasm the likes of which would dwarf your puny muscular spasms."
 Over filtered production suggesting "a cybernetic logjam," the song effectively "prowls, marking its prey, staking its claim," likened to Jackson "playing with your mind".
 The song's peak of "sweet harmonies of the bridge" plunges into "the crunching paradox of the chorus," ultimately decided to be "more metallic than carnal".
 The track was also heralded as "a BIG-ASS song that made a mark and blazed a trail."
-The song's theme of "hypothetical sexual fantasies" with undertones of sadness were considered "erotic and defiant", and its production of "wailing guitar chords, insanely catchy hip-hop beats, and some of Janet’s best vocals" determined it as potentially "the most eclectic song of her entire discography."
+The song's theme of "hypothetical sexual fantasies" with undertones of sadness were considered "erotic and defiant", and its production of "wailing guitar chords, insanely catchy hip-hop beats, and some of Janet's best vocals" determined it as potentially "the most eclectic song of her entire discography."
 Alicia Jackson of The Redefined said the song's "soft, sing-song nature" melded with "pure raunchiness" were "the gateways to who I am today," in relating the lyrics contrasted with Jackson's shy persona.
 Pitchfork ranked the song as the fiftieth best song of the nineties, calling it "the fiercest track from her chart-obliterating Janet album".

 Awards and nominations

 Covers and remixes

 Kelly Clarkson performed "If" on many dates of her All I Ever Wanted Tour.
 Kwon Yuri of Girls' Generation performed covers of "If" during the 2011 Girls' Generation Tour.
 A studio version was released the following year.
 Dance troupe A.S.I.I.D. performed a routine to "If" on an episode of America's Best Dance Crew titled "Janet Jackson Challenge".
 Charmaine P. Dennis of Cinema Blend commented "Everyone knows the famous hand blade/shuffle move, and the group pulls it off lovely."

 Electronic artist EPROM released a remix of "If" in 2011.
 Okayfuture described it as a "bubbly, reverb infused, deep bass remix", and Hypetrak said "Janet was one of the most influential pop albums during the early nineties.
 Thus, it is more than right that its standout single, "If," is still a demanded subject to reinterpretation."
 Kaytranada released a remix of "If" in 2012.
-Okayplayer gave the remix a positive review, stating "That bumpin’ bassline, the infectious claps and overall bouncin’ nu-disco vibe... had us at hello.
+Okayplayer gave the remix a positive review, stating "That bumpin' bassline, the infectious claps and overall bouncin' nu-disco vibe... had us at hello.
 Rarely have we ever seen a sample done oh so right."

+The pop/rock band, Pells Voice, released a cover version of "If" in 2015 on their debut EP, Expert Pretender.